Ventura County Landlord Laws

 • 60-Day Notice to Vacate

+If tenants do not comply with these notices, landlords may proceed with an unlawful detainer action in court.
 Because eviction procedures must follow strict legal guidelines, many Ventura County landlords seek professional assistance when navigating tenant disputes or eviction situations.

 California Landlord Laws Change Frequently

 California landlord-tenant law is one of the most actively updated areas of housing regulation.
 New legislation is introduced almost every year that can affect rental property operations, tenant rights, and landlord responsibilities.
+Recent changes across the state have addressed issues such as:

 • rent increase limitations